Utopia (book): Book 2: Discourse on Utopia

 Other significant innovations of Utopia include a welfare state with free hospitals, euthanasia permissible by the state, priests being allowed to marry, divorce permitted, premarital sex punished by a lifetime of enforced celibacy and adultery being punished by enslavement.
 Meals are taken in community dining halls and the job of feeding the population is given to a different household in turn.
 Although all are fed the same, Raphael explains that the old and the administrators are given the best of the food.
-Travel on the island is permitted only with an internal passport, and any people found without a passport are, on a first occasion, returned in disgrace, but after a second offence, they are placed in slavery.
-In addition, there are no lawyers, and the law is made deliberately simple, as all should understand it and not leave people in any doubt of what is right and wrong.
+Travel on the island is permitted only with an internal passport, and any people found without a passport are, on the first occasion, returned in disgrace.
+After a second offence, they are placed in slavery.
+In addition, there are no lawyers.
+The law is made deliberately simple such that all Utopians will understand it, thus no one should be in doubt of what is right and wrong.

-There are several religions on the island: moon-worshipers, sun-worshipers, planet-worshipers, ancestor-worshipers and monotheists, but each is tolerant of the others.
-Only atheists are despised (but allowed) in Utopia, as they are seen as representing a danger to the state: since they do not believe in any punishment or reward after this life, they have no reason to share the communistic life of Utopia and so will break the laws for their own gain.
-They are not banished, but are encouraged to talk out their erroneous beliefs with the priests until they are convinced of their error.
-Raphael says that through his teachings Christianity was beginning to take hold in Utopia.
-The toleration of all other religious ideas is enshrined in a universal prayer all the Utopians recite.

-Wives are subject to their husbands and husbands are subject to their wives although women are restricted to conducting household tasks for the most part.
+Wives are subject to their husbands, and husbands are subject to their wives, although women are mostly restricted to conducting household tasks.
 Only few widowed women become priests.
 While all are trained in military arts, women confess their sins to their husbands once a month.
 Gambling, hunting, makeup and astrology are all discouraged in Utopia.
 The role allocated to women in Utopia might, however, have been seen as being more liberal from a contemporary point of view.

 Utopians do not like to engage in war.
 If they feel countries friendly to them have been wronged, they will send military aid, but they try to capture, rather than kill, enemies.
 They are upset if they achieve victory through bloodshed.
 The main purpose of war is to achieve what over which, if they had achieved already, they would not have gone to war.
+However, other scholars point to an apparent inconsistency of Utopian principles of war by considering their willingness to take neighboring territory by force when the Utopian population is in need of geographical expansion.

-Privacy is not regarded as freedom in Utopia; taverns, ale houses and places for private gatherings are nonexistent for the effect of keeping all men in full view and so they are obliged to behave well.
+Privacy is not regarded as freedom in Utopia; taverns, ale houses and places for private gatherings are nonexistent, for the effect of keeping all men in full view, so they are obliged to behave well.

+After Raphael’s description of Utopia, he returns to the conversation with More and Giles to make a final comment on pride.
+He believes every commonwealth could function like Utopia if people could give up their pride.
+He ends this monologue with: “Pride measures her advantages not by what she has but by what others lack.
+Pride would not condescend even to be made a goddess, if there were no wretches for her to sneer at and domineer over...
+Pride is a serpent from hell that twines itself around the hearts of men...
+Pride is too deeply fixed in human nature to be easily plucked out.”Finally, More is alone and reflecting on the conversation.
+He says he does not agree with every aspect of Utopian society, but he admires it and wishes other societies would be more like Utopia.